aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbase/background_shape/_index.md

 ## DocumentBase.background_shape property

 Gets or sets the background shape of the document.
-Can be null.
+Can be ``None``.

 Microsoft Word allows only a shape that has its [ShapeBase.shape_type](../../../aspose.words.drawing/shapebase/shape_type/) property equal to [ShapeType.RECTANGLE](../../../aspose.words.drawing/shapetype/#RECTANGLE) to be used as a background shape for a document.

 Microsoft Word supports only the fill properties of a background shape.
 All other properties are ignored.

-Setting this property to a non-null value will also set the [ViewOptions.display_background_shape](../../../aspose.words.settings/viewoptions/display_background_shape/) to true.
+Setting this property to a non-null value will also set the [ViewOptions.display_background_shape](../../../aspose.words.settings/viewoptions/display_background_shape/) to ``True``.